groupme-js/GroupMeCommunityDocs/messages.md

 * *attachments*

-	* *array* - A polymorphic list of attachments (locations, images, etc).
+	array - A polymorphic list of attachments (locations, images, etc).
 You may have more than one of any type of attachment, provided clients can display it.

+	For more information on types of attachments and how to send them, check out the [attachments documentation](attachments.md)

 		* *type* (required)